 In negotiations, the prosecution and defense can discuss the strengths and weaknesses of each side’s case, potential witness problems, legal issues, mitigation, and other factors that might affect a case outcome.

-A negotiated resolution can reduce some of the risks associated with trial and give guaranteed benefits that may include dismissal of selected charges, a reduction in the severity of a charge, sentencing recommendations, a diversion program or abeyance agreement, or other concessions.
+A negotiated resolution can reduce some of the risks associated with trial and give guaranteed benefits that may include dismissal of selected charges, a reduction in severity to the misdemeanor level, sentencing recommendations, a diversion program or abeyance agreement, or other concessions.

 Penalties and Classification of Felony Charges